FAQ: Who Qualifies for a Service Dog from Your Company?

 We are happy to help anyone who qualifies but we care about the longevity of our service dog teams and only accept clients who will actually benefit from a fully-trained, custom service dog.

-- We regularly train service dogs for cardiac (e.g. POTS, EDS, MCAS, etc.), psychiatric (e.g. PTSD, anxiety, etc), auditory (i.e. deafness, etc.), and mobility (e.g. wheelchairs, walking aids, etc.).
+- We regularly train service dogs for cardiac (e.g. POTS, EDS, MCAS, etc.), psychiatric (e.g. PTSD, anxiety, etc), auditory (i.e. deafness, etc.), and mobility (e.g. wheelchairs, walking aids, etc.) conditions.
 We have trained other, more unusual tasks.
 Please always ask if you need something unique.
-We don’t train guide dogs for blind people.

 - The person with the disabilities must be in a stable medical condition to qualify for a service dog from us.
-If you have not started medical treatment and reached a stable baseline we will not be able to help you.
-A service dog must be able to know what your normal is, so it can recognize when you deviate from it and provide assistance.
+A service dog must be able to know what YOUR normal is, so it can recognize when you deviate from it and provide assistance.

 - A dog must be able to help with your disabilities in some way to qualify for a service dog from us.
-If a dog would not have specific tasks that are essential to helping you get through the day, we won’t take you on as a client.
-According to the Americans with Disabilities Act (ADA) a service dog is a dog that is trained for at least one task that directly mitigates your disability.
-If you are just looking to get your dog on an airplane or in stores and restaurants, please don’t contact us.
+According to the Americans with Disabilities Act (ADA) a service dog is a dog that is trained for at least one task that directly mitigates a disability.

-- You must either be able to take care of a dog’s basic needs (i.e. food, water, exercise, grooming, veterinary checkups) yourself or have a support person who will be responsible to look after the dog’s well-being to qualify for a service dog from us.
+- You must either be able to take care of a dog’s basic needs (i.e., food, water, exercise, grooming, veterinary checkups) yourself or have a support person who will be responsible to look after the dog’s well-being to qualify for a service dog from us.

 Dog Suitability